Spelis/safe/README.md

 * more formatting
 * added custom auto complete
 * made cat command show all lines (before it stripped any empty lines after the last line with content)
+* made the program not immediately throw an error on older versions of python. tested on py3.9.21

 # legacy changelog